-The value of 'E1 < <E2' is E1 (interpreted as a bit pattern) left-shifted E2 bits; vacated bits are 0-filled.
-The value of 'E1 >>E2' is E1 right-shifted E2 bit positions.
-The shift is guaranteed to be logical (0-fill) if E1 is unsigned; otherwise it may be (and is, on the PDP-11) arithmetic (fill by a copy of the sign bit).
+The value of E1<<E2 is E1 (interpreted as a bit pattern) left-shifted E2 bits; vacated bits are 0-filled.
+The value of E1>>E2 is E1 right-shifted E2 bit positions.
+The right shift is guaranteed to be logical (0-fill) if E1 is unsigned; otherwise it may be arithmetic (fill by a copy of the sign bit).